ajstarks/conditions/README.markdown

 All six commands understand the following switches:

 * -s location (which can be a "city, state-abbreviation/country", a (U.S. or Canadian) zip code, a 3- or 4-letter airport code, or "lat,long").
-Default location is KLNK (Lincoln, NE).
-See note in "Building Conditions" below.
 * -h help
 * -V version

+To use conditions, you need to obtain an API key from Weather Underground [http://www.wunderground.com/weather/api/](http://www.wunderground.com/weather/api/).
+You should then add that key and the name of your default weather station to $HOME/.condrc:

+  {
+    "key": "YOUR_API_KEY",
+    "station": "Lincoln, NE"
+  }

 Building Conditions
 -------------------